LiquidLife86/Remnant2-Bat-Launcher/README.md

 # Instructions:

-Download and unzip the RemnantIIHTAtool
+Download and unzip this RemnantIIHTAtool

 Run the Remnant 2 Mods Setup.hta